-The Art Scholarship is awarded to candidate(s) who demonstrate a high level of talent in Art and Design, well above the normal level of ability for their age.
-We would expect candidates to be able to talk enthusiastically about their work and show ability and skill in more than one area with the ability to progress, experiment and genuinely enjoy spending time making art.
-Candidates should be able to talk freely about art and artists, citing examples, give insightful answers to questions without having been rehearsed.
-With the application form, please submit a portfolio of work, produced at home or school during the last year clearly labelled with her name and a report from her Art teacher.
+Art Scholarships are awarded to those artists demonstrating a high level of talent in art and design, well above the normal level of ability for their age.
+We expect candidates to be able to talk enthusiastically about their work and show ability and skill in more than one area.
+When awarded for Year 7 entry, it is expected that candidates will study Art at GCSE.

+Candidates must genuinely enjoy spending time making art and should be able to talk freely about art and artists, citing examples, and giving insightful answers to questions without having been rehearsed.

+In order to apply, please submit the following to the Director of Art:

+- A portfolio of work, produced at home or school during the last year, clearly labelled on the outside with the candidate's name - A report from her Art teacher.

+The portfolio should be between 10 and 20 sheets, no bigger than A1 size.
+We also request to see one or more sketchbook(s).
+The work should be clearly presented and not contain any 3D pieces.
+If any pieces are larger than the required size or are 3D, they should be photographed.
+Please note that we would not recommend Manga-style or cartoon character drawings in a portfolio.